 The first year of the program has its emphasis on clinical rheumatology.

-- Residents will complete community rotations with one of 6 participating rheumatologists, attending clinics regularly and completing consults at the community hospitals.
+- Residents will complete community rotations, attending clinics and completing consults at the community hospitals.

 - Residents will complete 1-2 months of pediatric rheumatology.